siemens/gencmpclient/README.md

 ## Using the library in own applications

-For compiling the library itself you will need to add the directories `include`, `include_cmp`, and `libsecutils/include` to your C headers path and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
+For compiling applications using the library, you will need to add the directories [`include`](include/) and [`libsecutils/include`](libsecutils/include/) to your C headers path.
+If and only if using the standalone version, you need to add also the directory [`cmpossl/include_cmp`](cmpossl/include_cmp/), define the C macro `CMP_STANDALONE`, and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

 For linking you will need to add the directories `.` and `libsecutils` to your library path and refer the linker to the CMP and Securit Utilities libraries, e.g., `-lcmp -lsecutils`.